-From deepwater oil drilling to the exploration of shipwrecks and installation of instruments on the seafloor, individuals who possess entrepreneurial skills are in high demand and stand out in the crowd of potential job candidates.
+From deepwater oil drilling to the exploration of shipwrecks and installation of instruments on the seafloor, 2017 EXPLORER Class 2 individuals who possess entrepreneurial skills are in high demand and stand out in the crowd of potential job candidates.
 What are entrepreneurial skills?
-They include the ability to understand the breadth of business operations (e.g., finances, research and development, media outreach), work as an integral part of a team, think critically, and apply technical knowledge and skills in new and innovative ways.
+They include the ability to understand the breadth of business operations (e.g., finances, research and development, media outreach), work as an integral part of a company, think critically, and apply technical knowledge and skills in new and innovative ways.